SACE | Southern Alliance for Clean Energy

-Join Southern Alliance for Clean Energy’s efforts to prevent building new nuclear reactors at Plant Vogtle in Georgia along the Savannah River.
-Instead, advocate for safe, clean and affordable energy choices that can reduce global warming pollution while preserving our water resources including energy efficiency and conservation, wind and solar.
-With an already high reliance on nuclear power in Georgia and electric utilities in the state pushing for expensive, water-intensive new nuclear reactors at Plant Vogtle, the time is now to take action.
+Join Southern Alliance for Clean Energy’s efforts to watchdog the under-construction new nuclear reactors at Plant Vogtle in Georgia along the stressed Savannah River and to prevent new reactors from being pursued in Stewart County along the imperiled Chattahoochee River.
+Help us advocate for safe, clean and affordable energy choices that can reduce global warming pollution in a timely manner while preserving our water resources including energy efficiency and conservation, wind and solar.
+With an already high reliance on nuclear power in Georgia and electric utilities in the state building expensive, water-intensive new nuclear reactors at Plant Vogtle and now Georgia Power exploring building two more reactors in Stewart County along the Chattahoochee River, in 2016 designated as America’s Most Endangered River, the time is now to take action.